stuartellis/sve-personal-website/content/articles/tech-credentials-and-secrets.md

 This means that you will need to manage these types of secrets:

+- GPG keys - To digitally sign files, messages and code commits
 - Passwords and passkeys - To identify yourself to systems
+- SSH keys - To access Git repositories and remote systems
 - API tokens - To access APIs for services
-- SSH keys - To access Git repositories and remote systems
-- GPG keys - To digitally sign files, messages and code commits

-### Passwords and Passkeys

-The [KeePassXC](https://keepassxc.org/) password manager runs on Windows, macOS, and Linux systems.
-It stores credentials in a database file.
-If you use KeePassX you will need to use a third-party app such as [KeePassDX](https://www.keepassdx.com/) on mobile devices, along with an extra tool to synchronize password databases.

-Consider using the [Proton Pass](https://proton.me/pass) or [Bitwarden](https://bitwarden.com/) services if you need to share passwords or synchronize them across devices.
-Both of these services provide apps for mobile devices as well as desktop operating systems, Open Source the code for their apps and have successfully passed security audits.

-### Managing GPG Keys
+## Managing GPG Keys

 Set up your GPG key and enable commit signing in Git before you work on shared projects.